r-simmer/simmer/cran-comments.md

-## New release
+## New patch release

-Finally fix (hope so) random errors on CRAN in one of the tests + many new features.
+Some minor enhancements, more documentation and bug fixes.

 ## Test environments